-Following acceptance into the program of choice, each student will sign an Enrollment Agreement with the College.
+Following acceptance into the program of choice, each student will sign an SCHS Enrollment Agreement.
 The enrollment information includes, but is not limited to; fees charged, refund policies, student cancellation of enrollment, withdrawal, dismissal or termination of students, and length of program.
-Students will sign a new enrollment agreement with current information during registration of each semester while enrolled in the program.
+A new enrollment agreement must be completed in the event the student delays his/her start, changes the program of enrollment, or drops from the program and re-enrolls at a later date.